-Dirty Devil WSA Trails Professional Review and Guide
+Dirty Devil WSA Trails Professional Guide

 "Hiking in the Dirty Devil River corridor gets a lot easier when the water level is low.
 The year we hiked the canyon, irrigation water was withdrawn from the river beginning April 1, so our early springtime expedition worked out well.
 In April, the canyon floor was warm, cacti and desert flowers were in bloom, and the muddy river warmed up enough by afternoon to make our numerous fords pleasant.